mercadopago/devsite-docs/guides/plugins/unofficial/xtech.en.md

 ---
 # XTECH

+> WARNING
+>
+> We only support official plugins
+>
+> We do not provide technical support of Mercado Pago for this documentation.
+If you wish to make any changes, you may [make modifications to our open code on GitHub](https://github.com/mercadopago/devsite-docs/blob/development/guides/plugins/unofficial/xtech.en.md).

 ## O que é XTECH

 [XTECH](https://www.xtechcommerce.com/) é uma plataforma de ecommerce que disponibiliza a integração com Mercado Pago como meio de pagamento.